detroit-labs/katalon-mobile-util/README.md

 Android text fields are sometimes auto-wrapped in an `android.widget.RelativeLayout`, where the `RelativeLayout` gets the `resource-id` reference, not the text field itself.
 Katalon's `MobileBuiltInKeywords.setText()` doesn't work with `RelativeLayout` objects.

-`katalonsupport` provides a wrapper to interact with text fields in both iOS or Android; the implementation is determined by the test device platform.
+**katalon-mobile-util** provides a wrapper to interact with text fields in both iOS or Android; the implementation is determined by the test device platform.

 Add this import statement to your test file:

 ```
-import com.detroitlabs.katalonsupport.textfield.TextField
+import com.detroitlabs.katalonmobileutil.textfield.TextField
 ```

 If you are testing on an Android device, and the text fields have a clear button, be sure to create a `TestObject` for that button: